-This time I’m taking you to Monsanto, the most portuguese town of Portugal (a aldeia mais portuguesa de Portugal).
+This time I’m taking you to Monsanto, one of the most beautiful villages in Portugal.

-Monsanto is a small town, 25km from Idanha-a-Nova, and one of the oldest; our first king D. Afonso Henriqes recognized it with a charter, in 1174.
+Monsanto is a small town, 25km from Idanha-a-Nova, and one of the oldest; our first King D. Afonso Henrique recognized it with a charter, in 1174.
 But there are records of people living there since the Paleolithic.
 It was also one of the houses of Knights Templar.

 Why going there?
 Is there any big monument?
 A very important story?
 The coolest bars around?
 Not really!
-But take a look to the photos and the video, and easily you’ll know why.
+But take a look at the photos and the video, and easily you’ll know why.